ASFHyP3/hyp3/README.md

 - JPL
 - EDC (Earthdata Cloud)

-These deployment docs were written for ASF and JPL security environments.
-If a section does not specify which security environment(s) it applies to, you can assume it applies to both ASF and JPL.

-TODO: Should we document EDC deployment steps here?
-Non-comprehensive list of differences between EDC and non-EDC:
-- For Earthdata Cloud deployments, you need:
+EDC deployment steps are not fully documented here.
+ASF and JPL deployment steps should be complete, so let us know if something is missing!

+For JPL, these deployment docs assume that:
+- the JPL account was setup in the "default" manner by the JPL cloud team
+- the developer deploying the account is able to log in with the `power_user` role

+For a new EDC deployment, you need the following items (not necessarily a comprehensive list):
 - SSL certificate in AWS Certificate Manager for custom CloudFront domain name
 - ID of the CloudFront Origin Access Identity used to access data in S3
-- For non-Earthdata Cloud deployments, you need:
-  - DNS record for custom API domain name
-  - SSL certificate in AWS Certificate Manager for custom API domain name

 ### Set up a CloudFormation templates bucket

+TODO: Does this section apply to EDC?

 *Security environment(s): ASF*